mozilla/remote-settings/docs/adr/adr_005_database_objects.md

 - **Complexity**: Low.
 - **Cost of implementation**: Low.
 Small changes in terraform and helm.
 - **Cost of operation**: Low.
 Costs should not increase and may decrease slightly since we can downscale the main instance.
 - **Future-resilience**: Medium-High.
-We can independetly scale the reader replicas.
+We can independently scale the reader replicas.
 Our workload is 99% read and 1% write, so the ability to scale the readers specifically is nice.
 We could also implement autoscaling in the future (if needed) with some alert listeners that would change cloud state.